Pavel Nakhimov

-He joined the imperial Russian Navy and moved up the ranks serving in the Greek War of Independence and the Russo-Turkish War (1828–29).
+He joined the Imperial Russian Navy and moved up the ranks, serving in the Greek War of Independence and the Russo-Turkish War (1828–29).
 At the beginning of the Crimean War, he delivered a significant victory at the Battle of Sinop against the Ottoman Empire.
-Afterward, he was a leader in the defense of Sevastopol against British, French, and Ottoman forces, during which a sniper wounded him, and he died a few days later.
+Afterward, he was a leader in the defense of Sevastopol against British, French, and Ottoman forces, during which a sniper wounded him.
+He died a few days later.

 After his death, he became a hero in Russia, with medals and ships named after him, especially during Soviet times, starting with Stalin.
 Also, a Soviet Film called Admiral Nakhimov was made in 1947 about his life.